 Feature tracking helps aligning every member across disciplines on a common goal, to handover work easily, and ultimately ship quality features.

 Instead of tracking issues that make you run after teams for updates, feature tracking lets you bring members from every team together, so you can get a full blown picture of the entire feature’s progress.
 Across every team.
 In real-time.

 How Feature Tracking Helps Your Team Ship Quality Software

 There’s a problem with the way we build features today - it no longer matches with our end goal.

-Think about it - every product team wants to ship quality, bug-free features.
-When a feature needs to be built, members from different functions start tracking work assigned to them.
+Think about it...
+Every product team wants to ship quality, bug-free features.
+But when it comes down to building the feature, members from different functions start tracking issues assigned to them.